 - Five eminent persons nominated by the Druk Gyalpo

-Candidate for the National Council should have any affiliation with any of the political parties.
+Candidate for the National Council should not have any affiliation with any of the political parties.